mosip/documentation/docs/overview/design/MOSIP-Data-Model.md

-This section contains details related to MOSIP data model design.The section also provides the data dictionary of the tables and columns defined by MOSIP databases.
+This section contains details related to MOSIP data model design.
+The section also provides the data dictionary of the tables and columns defined by MOSIP databases.

 ## Data Model Considerations